TBleess/Website_New/pages/9_Not_in_Menu/StateCompleteCountCommittee.md

 ### Local Complete Count Committees

-Local communities are organizing parallel complete count committees.
+Local communities are organizing parallel committees to support local efforts to generate a complete count.

 For Information contact: